-5G will redefine how the enterprise landscape operates.
-Without a doubt, 5G is one of the biggest enablers for an interconnected, digital world.
-However, an enterprise 5G journey is not easy to build, and it presents a unique set of challenges.
-To take full advantage of a connected digital ecosystem, CSPs must develop and leverage a partner ecosystem.
+5G will redefine how the enterprise landscape operates and is one of the biggest enablers of an interconnected, digital world.
+An enterprise 5G journey is challenging to build but presents a unique set of opportunities.
+Enterprises should consider working with a CSP with a robust partner ecosystem to benefit from a connected digital environment.

-With diverse partners, CSPs can take advantage of features they would not otherwise be able to navigate alone: data mining, device connectivity, old-device customization, new-device support, spectrum management, infrastructure development, and many more.
+With diverse partners, CSPs can leverage features they would not otherwise be able to navigate alone: data mining, device connectivity, old-device customization, new-device support, spectrum management, infrastructure development, and many more.

-Establishing a broad partner network makes it easier for CSPs to overcome a variety of challenges in their path toward 5G monetization.
+Establishing a broad partner network makes it easier for CSPs to overcome the challenges in their path toward 5G monetization.
 With strategic collaborators, CSPs can tap into:

 Turning 5G Enterprise Challenges into Opportunities

 Enterprise solutions can open new markets and new revenue streams.
 This uncharted territory brings a unique set of challenges, but within those challenges lies opportunity.
 5G networks are faster, have expanded capabilities and enable efficient intranets that connect more devices.
-However, existing enterprise devices will need to be transformed to “speak” the new 5G language.
-This transformation is central for enterprises to truly take advantage of the expanded network.
-This is one important area where a trusted partner can add tremendous value.
-For example, a system integration partner can connect existing wired devices to the 5G backbone that can monitor cables and reduce equipment downtime caused by damage and failures.
+However, existing enterprise devices need transformation to “speak” the new 5G language.
+This transformation is central for enterprises to take advantage of the expanded network – an important area where a trusted partner can add tremendous value.
+For example, a system integration partner can connect existing wired devices to the 5G backbone to monitor cables and reduce equipment downtime caused by damage and failures.

-CSPs need to develop partner ecosystems that can deliver complete, next-generation enterprise solutions.
-This requires partners with core engineering in their DNA.
-The ideal partner should also have decades of connectivity expertise, vertical domain expertise, skill at navigating Industry 4.0 frameworks, and a history of solving enterprise business problems.
-These skillsets and more are required for CSPs to truly deliver the 5G-enabled solutions that will drive their next wave of growth.
+CSPs should develop partner ecosystems that can deliver complete, next-generation enterprise solutions.
+Look for partners with core engineering in their DNA, connectivity expertise, vertical domain expertise, skill at navigating Industry 4.0 frameworks, and a history of solving enterprise business problems.
+These skills and more are required for CSPs to truly deliver the 5G-enabled solutions that will drive their next wave of growth.